📋 Schema Markup for AI Overviews: Research-Backed Implementation

 The Bottom Line

 Schema markup for AI Overviews matters—the September 2025 controlled experiment provides the clearest evidence yet.
 But it’s not a silver bullet.
-Here’s the realistic assessment:
+Here’s the realistic assessment of schema markup for AI Overviews:

 - ✓ Makes your content more machine-readable